nathantbaker/groupme-village-bot/README.md

 | /who             | Returns a random Villager |
 | /which2          | Returns 2 random villager names |
 | /which3          | Returns 3 random villager names |

+# GroupMe Village Bot

+Setup a GroupMe bot that uses the names of the people in your group!

+## Commands

+Beep Boop.
+Here is what I can do!

+Start all commands with a forward slash (/).
+Commands are not case sensitive.
+You can use all commands in the middle of a sentence except for the /start and /stop commands.

 ## Local Dev